Students will use fieldwork instruments to measure abiotic and biotic factors while assessing owl habitat quality in Field of Mars Reserve

 View Preparing for your excursion.

-Bring worksheet, writing equipment, clipboard, medications, low-waste food, water bottles, sunblock, hat and raincoat in a backpack.
+Bring worksheet, writing equipment, clipboard, medications, low-waste food, water bottle, sunblock, hat and raincoat in a backpack.

 Sports uniform recommended.